matter-labs/era-contracts/docs/other/Rollup DA.md

 Note, that the `Executor.sol` (and the contract itself) is not responsible for checking that the provided `blobHash` and `blobCommitments` in any way correspond to the pubdata inside the batch as it is the job of the DA Validator pair (FIXME: link).

-# How it is done in rollups
+# Publishing pubdata to L1

 Let's see an example of how the approach above works in rollup DA validators.